Theodore Lukens: Early life

 Lukens was born into a German Quaker family in Ohio on October 6, 1848.
 When Lukens was 6 years old, the family moved to Illinois and began a nursery business.
 He enlisted in the US Cavalry at 20 and two years later received an honorable discharge.
 After military service, he married his first wife, Charlotte Dyer.
 He began his own nursery business in Whiteside County, Illinois, growing fruit and ornamental trees.
 The nursery also included a floral department.
 He involved himself in local community affairs, including the job of tax collector from 1873 to 1876.

 Their only child, Helen was born January 9, 1872, and when she turned 8, he moved the family to California to improve a deteriorating financial and health situation.

 Pasadena settlement

 The Lukens family settled in Pasadena in December, 1880.
 Theodore Lukens was active in his new community and by 1884, he was elected Justice of the Peace, as well as a member of the new Republican Committee.

+In 1884, anti-Chinese violence swept through Pasadena targeting the Chinese American businesses that had begun opening the prior year on what is now Mills Place in Old Town Pasadena.
+Lukens, along with nearly 100 others, signed a pledge not to lease to any persons of Chinese heritage.
+The same day that the names on the pledge were revealed, a white mob gathered by a Chinese laundry, started a fire after throwing stones at the business, and eventually looted the establishment after the workers had fled.
+The next day, the business owners on the street returned to find a lynched effigy of a Chinese man.
+The same day, Pasadena issued an official ordinance banning persons of Chinese descent from central Pasadena, demanding that they leave the city within 24 hours, or else the city would "call out the crowd, and they would run the Chinese out by force."
+The anti-Chinese movement Lukens was involved in was successful in driving Pasadena's 60-100 residents of Chinese descent from the city, and none of the perpetrators of the anti-Chinese riot were ever named or prosecuted.

 Two years later, the Southern California land boom swept Lukens, the first real estate agent in Pasadena, into a wealthy position.
 He is credited with selling his large interests in the Raymond Tract, one of the earliest subdivisions of acreage at the time.